$\ell_1$-Regularized Generalized Least Squares: Introduction

-The perils of autocorrelated errors within a least-squares framework and spurious regression are famously discussed in \cite{box1971some} and \cite{granger1974spurious}, and whilst there has been considerable research that considers applications of the LASSO to time-series, to our knowledge little work has been done to investigate how to correct for autocorrelation, to enable more efficient finite sample estimation.
+The perils of autocorrelated errors within a least-squares framework and spurious regression are famously discussed in \cite{box1971some} and \cite{granger1974spurious}.
+Whilst there has been considerable research that considers applications of the LASSO to time-series, to our knowledge little work has been done to investigate how to correct for autocorrelation, to enable more efficient finite sample estimation.
 Examples of work in the general time-series setting include the study of asymptotic robustness to autocorrelated errors \cite{Kock2014}, and applications of the LASSO to vector auto-regressive models \cite{Basu2015}.
-There has also been work looking at how heteroskedasticity can be taken into account when using the LASSO, e.g., when $\Gamma_{0}$ is diagonal, but has time-varying entries \cite{Wagener2013,Ziel2016,Medeiros2016,Jia2015}.
+There has also been work looking at how heteroskedasticity can be taken into account when using the LASSO, e.g., when $\Gamma$ is diagonal, but has time-varying entries \cite{Wagener2013,Ziel2016,Medeiros2016,Jia2015}.
 In contrast to these studies, we here look at how one can correct for autocorrelated errors and thus potentially improve the efficiency of our estimator.
-As a motivating application, one could consider regressing say, asset returns $r_{t}$, against some financial indicator, such as the dividend-to-price ratio $q_{t}.$ In such circumstances, $r_{t}$ is often stationary, i.e., $r_{t}\sim I(0)$, whereas $q_{t}$ may be integrated of order $d$, where $d\in\mathbb{N}$, or $q_{t}$ is a long-memory and fractionally integrated process with $1/2\leq d<1$, and infinite variance \cite{granger1974spurious,granger1981some}.
-In such scenarios the returns and the indicator are not co-integrated, and the error of the regression may be a non-stationary process.
-Whilst we do not study this case specifically, we do consider the case where the error process of the regression may approach that of a random-walk---we let $\epsilon_{t}$ be an AR process with parameter $\rho$, and allow $|\rho|$ to approach one from below, thus examining how the performance of the LASSO and subsequent GLS-LASSO relates to the level of persistence in the error process.
+As a motivating application, one could consider regressing say, asset returns against some financial indicator, such as the dividend-to-price ratio.
+In such circumstances, the returns may often be considered stationary, whereas the dividend ratio may be integrated of order $d\in\mathbb{N}$, or be a long-memory and fractionally integrated process with $1/2\leq d<1$, and infinite variance \cite{granger1974spurious,granger1981some}.
+Whilst we do not study this case exactly, we do consider the case where the error process of the regression may be highly persistent, i.e. the errors are stationary but have a very large variance.
+To investigate this scenario, we let $e_{t}$ be an auto-regressive AR($q$) process and allow its parameters $\phi\in\mathbb{R}^{q}$ to be close to the boundary of the stationary region.
+For example, in the AR(1) setting, we could let the AR parameter $|\phi|$ be close to unity and hence study situations where $\mathrm{Var}[e_{t}]\propto(1-\phi^{2})^{-1}$ will be large.
+Our interest will be on how well the GLS procedure can adjust for the impact of autocorrelation in the estimation of sparse regression coefficients.